kallaway/100-days-of-code/log.md

 Another application written with skillsuccess - savings calculator.
 Created constraint design, built .apk, run on my own phone. :)
 #### Total time
 11 hours.

+## Day 6
+### Progress
+And another application - tip calculator.
+Created design, built .apk to run on my phone, shared with world. :)
+#### Total time
+14 hours
+#### Thoughts
+There is so much stuff to learn...
+Also it is only 6th day and I did so much. :)